-Meetings: Mon/Wed/Fri 12:00-12:50pm in 343 Alumni Hall
+Meetings: Mon/Thu 9:00am-- in 102 Thaw Hall

-Instructor: Dr. Matteo Broccio, 'mbroccio[at]pitt.edu', 217 Allen Hall.
+Instructor: Dr. Matteo Broccio [mbroccio], 100F Allen Hall.

-Teaching assistants: to be announcedOffice hours: to be announced on Canvas.
+Teaching assistants: Liz Meador, Juliana Sebolt Office hours: to be announced on Canvas.

 Course description and goals

 This course is the first half of an algebra-based sequence that presents all the fundamentals of classical physics and a few elements of modern physics.
 The distinctive character of physics is that a small set of principles allows us to make predictions on a wide range of natural phenomena that happen around us.
 Even processes inside the human body must obey physical principles, and most medical technology almost completely relies on physics-based techniques.
 The topics that we will discuss in depth in this course include: dimensional analysis, object translations, rotations, and oscillations; simple collisions; fluid statics and flow; heat and temperature concepts; waves and Doppler effect.